 Dr. Jay to Daniella: “Your teeth have mostly superficial or extrinsic stains.
 The tooth whitening procedures available to you will remove the stains on your teeth, leaving them potentially up to five to ten shades whiter.
 However, we don’t know exactly how your teeth will respond to treatment.
 These before and after photos will give you a better idea of the results that you might expect.
 Because you are a coffee drinker, you should be aware that whitening will not prevent future staining.”

 Dr. Jay to Daniella: “There is a spectrum of options for extrinsic stain removal that range from short- to long-term and from low to high efficacy.
 Some of these you can perform at home, while others are performed here in the office.”

 There are several means of removing extrinsic stains at home, such as using a whitening toothpaste or whitening mouth rinse along with the oral prophylaxis in the dental office.
 Tooth enamel can be further whitened by chemical tooth bleaching using gel trays.
 This can be done at home over a series of weeks to months.
-You can also use whitening strips at home, which typically require less time than gel trays and can get similar results.
+You can also use whitening strips or whitening emulsions (which can also utilize LED lights for enhanced effectiveness) at home, which typically require less time than gel trays and can get similar results.
 Sometimes bleaching procedures can cause tooth sensitivity.
 This will usually resolve when you discontinue the bleaching process.
 A toothpaste to relieve sensitivity may also be helpful.